-Skilled metacognitive control largely depends on domainspecific metacognitive knowledge - metarepresentations a propositional form of declarative knowledge that refers to cognitive or metacognitive properties (Shea et al., 2014; Proust, 2019).
+Skilled metacognitive control largely depends on domainspecific metacognitive knowledge --- metarepresentations -a propositional form of declarative knowledge that refers to cognitive or metacognitive properties (Shea et al., 2014; Proust, 2019).
 Metarepresentations facilitate the construction of internal models that encode specific properties, processes, and causal relationships within metacognitive domains.
 These models map out sequences of mental actions that reliably achieve goals, guiding both the selection and execution of appropriate strategies.
-For instance, the development of attentional control relies on an internal model that represents the target of focus, the relevant mental actions needed to sustain attention, and potential obstacles such as mind-wandering (Jahn et al., 2023).
+For instance, the development of attentional control relies on an internal causal model that represents the target of focus, the relevant mental actions needed to sustain attention, and potential obstacles such as mind-wandering (Jahn et al., 2023).
 By leveraging this model, individuals can dynamically adjust their strategies in response to cognitive challenges, enhancing their ability to maintain focus.
+Metacognitive causal control models are essential for metacognitive skill, as they allow agents to predict and select the appropriate mental actions to achieve metacognitive goals.

 Metacognitive knowledge is distinct from metacognitive skill, as it does not automatically lead to the deployment of metacognitive processes (Veenman & Elshout, 1999).
-The execution of metacognitive instructions is performed by way of procedural knowledge.
-Veenman et al. (2006) suggest that metacognitive skills can be understood as domains of procedural knowledge.
+The execution of metacognitive instructions is performed by way metacognitive skills can be understood as domains of procedural knowledge.
 For example, declarative metaknowledge can represent the broad instructions for an attentional training technique.
 Metacognitive procedural knowledge enables the fluent, automatic execution of these strategies through practice (Anderson, 2016).